Darnahorna/spa-portfolio-project/README.md

 8. Run `npm install` to instal dependencies
 9. Run `npm run start` to start project locally
 10. Open in browser 127.0.0.1:8080

-## Acknowledgment

-This is a portfolio project that represents my projects as well as knowledge from the course.